rbroc/mental-health-llm-bias/README.md

 - - `5_add_demographic_premise_and_instructions.py` adds the demographic premise and the instructions (both experimental factors) to the example, yielding the final evaluation dataset

 ##### TODO:
+- Set seeds
 - What demographic factors do we use?
 Which levels? (see `1_create_questionnaire_specs.py`)
+- Add responses
+- Decide on number of examples to sample and sampling strategies
+- Decide on paraphrases

 ##### Important notes
 - Right now, the code only supports PHQ-9